 Wrestling with unreliable premonition turns a problematic character trait into an asset to twist or enable the plot.

-I have a feeling it’s all going to be fine.
+I can see it’s all going to work out fine.
 Unless it isn’t.